omundy/sample-extension-web-tools/README.md

-# Sample Extension - 👂 Listener
+# Sample Extension - 👍 Github tools

 Open a github.io link from a blob and vice versa